noelboss/featherlight/README.md

 	$('.myElement').featherlight($content, configuration);

-It will then look for the `targetAttr` (by default "data-featherlight") on this element and use its value to find the content that will be opened as lightbox when you click on the element.
+It will then look for the `targetAttr` (by default `data-featherlight`) on this element and use its value to find the content that will be opened as lightbox when you click on the element.

 ***$content*** – jQuery Object or String: You can manually pass a jQuery object or a string (see [content filters](#content-filters)) to be opened in the lightbox.
 Optional